-- Continue to use our network providers to get medical care. - If you're hospitalized on the day your membership ends, your hospital stay will be covered by our plan until you're discharged (even if you're discharged after your new health coverage starts).
+- Continue to use our network providers to get medical care. - If you're hospitalized on the day your membership ends, your hospital stay will usually be covered by our plan until you're discharged (even if you're discharged after your new health coverage starts).

-SECTION 5 Humana USAA Honor Giveback (PPO) must end our plan membership in certain situations
+SECTION 5 Humana Gold Choice H8145-042 (PFFS) must end your membership in the plan in certain situations

-Humana USAA Honor Giveback (PPO) must end your membership in the plan if any of the following happen:
+Humana Gold Choice H8145-042 (PFFS) must end your membership in the plan if any of the following happen:

-- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you're away from our service area for more than 6 months.
-If you're on a Humana Medicare PPO plan and are using your visitor/traveler benefit, you may be eligible to be outside of the service area for up to 12 months. - If you move or take a long trip, call Customer Care at 800-457-4708 for additional information.
-(TTY users call 711) to find out if the place you're moving or traveling to is in our plan's area. - If you become incarcerated (go to prison). - If you're no longer a United States citizen or lawfully present in the United States. - If you intentionally give us incorrect information when you're enrolling in our plan and that information affects your eligibility for our plan.
-(We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that's disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you're away from our service area for more than 6 months. - If you move or take a long trip, call Customer Care at 800-457-4708 for additional information.
+(TTY users call 711) to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison). - If you're no longer a United States citizen or lawfully present in the United States. - If you intentionally give us incorrect information when you're enrolling in our plan and that information affects your eligibility for our plan.
+(We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
 (We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General.

-If you have questions or would like more information on when we can end your membership, call Customer Care at 800-457-4708 for additional information.
-(TTY users call 711.)
+If you have questions or want more information on when we can end your membership, call Customer Care at 800-457-4708 (TTY users call 711).

-Section 5.1 We can't ask you to leave our plan for any health-related reason
+Section 5.2 We can't ask you to leave our plan for any health-related reason

-Humana USAA Honor Giveback (PPO) is not allowed to ask you to leave our plan for any health-related reason.
+Humana Gold Choice H8145-042 (PFFS) isn't allowed to ask you to leave our plan for any reason related to your health.